jorismathieu/Android/README.md

-Zait - An app for reddit
+Zait - An app for Reddit
 _________________________________

-IDE : Android Studio
+IDE : Android Studio 1.3.2
-API targeted 21 (Nexus 4 tested)